dvir-pashut/port-infra/README.md

-# port-infra
+# portfolio-manifist
 this repo contains the infra apps for the project <br>

-the applications file for gitops the terraform files
+the argocd applications files for gitops. the terraform files and modules